 Find an accountability partner who can help make sure that you’re staying on track.

 Consider a colleague or friend to team up with to track each other’s progress on your goals and help motivate each other.
 Check in with your accountability partner every day to share updates on your progress and keep your motivation high while working toward your goals.

 Your accountability partner will be able to give you constructive feedback to help you improve your goal-oriented processes and methods of completing your tasks.
 This can also help you learn what other people do or habits they have that keep them in a goal-oriented mindset.
 Implementing others’ strategies can help you further refine your methods of meeting your own goals.

 Final Thoughts on How to Be a Goal-Oriented Person at Work

-Choose to be 100% committed to your goals.
+Choose to be 100% committed to your goals, and not just your tasks.
 By making this choice and sticking to it, you will automatically become a goal-oriented person at work.
 Follow the tips laid out in this article to help get you started, and before you know it, your routine will be completely goal-oriented–and people will take notice.

 Finally, if you want to take your goal-setting efforts to the next level, then be sure to check out this post that provides a step-by-step blueprint for setting SMART goals for all seven areas of your life.